ndevlin/RobbingTheBirdsNest/README.md

 ### Backstory, Characters, and Worlds

-#### Premise

-**Mission Debrief for agent Worm:**
-You are a special operations agent, code name Worm, and your mission is to extract a top secret item in a heavily guarded building.
-You will work with another special operations agent code name Bird, who will give you both verbal directions and operate a light to guide your path to the destination where the secret item is located.
-Inside the vaults, you need to avoid the patrolling robots at all cost because their laser knives will cut you into pieces once they spot you.
-Fortunately, as long as you are not lit by the light, the robots cannot detect you.
-As a result, you will have to coordinate with the Bird closely in order to have enough clarity on your way to the target location but not get exposed to the robots.

-**Mission Debrief for agent Bird:**
-You are a special operations agent, code name Bird, and your mission is to help another special operations agent, code name Worm, to extract a top secret item in a heavily guarded building.
-You will not enter the building yourself; instead, you will provide verbal information to agent Worm and operate a light to help him navigate in darkness based on the high level overview information provided to you.
-However, please be careful since agent Worm’s life entirely depends on you since he will be cut into pieces by the patrolling robots’ laser knives if he’s detected by the robots.
-Fortunately, as long as agent Worm is not lit by the light, he will not be spotted by the robots.
-As a result, your goal is to work closely with agent Worm and guide him/her in combination with the valuable information you have from the high level overview of the building

-**Spaces/Worlds (includes concept art, sketches, etc.)**
+**Spaces/Worlds**
 The spaces will be a series of small rooms that the player moves through to get to the center of the maze, where the target is located.
 Each room will have multiple doors, such that the Worm will need the help of the Bird to know which way they should go to get to the Vault, the main room with the target they are trying to steal.
 These rooms will have some physical obstacles, and surveillance robots that move on fixed paths, scanning the area for intruders.
 The rooms will be fairly dark, lit primarily by the main light that the Bird controls.
 This will both add further challenge to the game, and also decrease the amount of production design we will need to make our game look professional.

-We may have something like 25 total rooms, some of which are connected, some of which are not, in a maze-like pattern.
-The Worm will need the help of the Bird to be able to know which doors to use to get where they want to go.

-**Main Bosses, sub-bosses (includes concept art, sketches, etc.)**
+**Main Bosses, sub-bosses**
 We could potentially have some kind of difficult final Surveillance Robot, such as robots that can move around and detect any intruders in an extremely fast and agile manner, in or right before the final vault that the player will have to get past to get the target.

 ### Interaction Models

 #### User Interface

 For the Worm, their main User interface will consist of moving physically in the space, thus controlling where their virtual avatar is in the virtual world.
 They could also use the hand controllers to open doors, move objects, or solve small challenges/ puzzles we could require for them to get to the next room.
-If we do the Taser idea, then they could also use the hand controller to aim and shoot the Taser to take out the surveillance robots

 **User/Environment - Obstacles and Props**
 The main obstacle will be the surveillance robots.
 However, there may also be physical barriers that the player or the Bird will have to move out of the way.
 There will be doors in the rooms that the Worm will have to open to get to the next room.